 Lynley, the third generation, took over the management of the farm in 2004 and is enthusiastic about breeding more profitable sheep.

 In September 2013 Lynley was one of three finalists in the Australian Farmer of the Year Awards in the Wool Producer category, and in 2018 a recipient of the Syngenta Growth Awards in the Production category.
 These awards recognise productivity in the context of sustainability and community engagement.

 Lynley believes stud rams should be raised under commercial conditions so the best performing rams in this system are truly the more profitable.

-4500 ewes are mated annually, including ewe lambs, achieving a lambing percentage in 2021 of 116% lambs to ewes mated.
+5000 ewes are mated annually, including ewe lambs, achieving a lambing percentage in 2021 of 116% lambs to ewes mated.
 The farm also seeds 800ha to canola, barley, wheat, oat and lupin crops.

 Two seasonal creeks meander through the 1200 hectare home farm and a constant battle is waged against increasing salinity on the creek flats.
 In the last 50 years the Andersons have planted over 200 000 trees, installed kilometres of drainage and planted 200 ha of perennial plants to reduce the saline ground water that seeps to the surface.